Josephrp/EasyRealEstate/README.md

 ## Installation

+> please note that EasyRealEstate `runs ai models locally` , the first time you install it and run it , it can take much over an hour to start up based on your computing power!

+>> however subsequent deployments will take much less time !

 ### Run Docker

 - install and run `Docker` if it's not already there on startup by [following these instructions](https://docs.docker.com/engine/install/)